-Senate Bill 11 (SB 11) by Sen. Charles Perry represented a major victory for Texas families during the special legislative session in Austin this summer.
+Senate Bill 11 (SB 11) by Sen. Charles Perry represented a major victory for Texas families during the special legislative session in Austin in the summer of 2017.

 SB 11 was important for addressing the Do Not Resuscitate (DNR) law in Texas, empowering parents to have the final decision on their children’s life, not doctors or medical facilities.
-The bill protecting families will go into effect on April 1, 2018.
+The bill protecting families went into effect on April 1, 2018.

 To parents, there is nothing in this world as important as their children.
 Even to those of us who do not yet have children, this instinct is natural and naturally understood.
 From the Bible, Psalms 127:3-5 clearly states:

 “Behold, children are a gift of the Lord, the fruit of the womb is a reward.
 Like arrows in the hand of a warrior, so are the children of one’s youth.
 How blessed is the man whose quiver is full of them; they will not be ashamed when they speak with their enemies in the gate.”
 (NASB)

 The blessing of children ties directly to THSC’s mission to protect the rights of parents to home educate their children.
 Our mission extends to homeschooling parents, who know that it is imperative to protect the foundational element of parental rights.

 Previously, our focus in the homeschool community was simply to protect the rights of parents to home educate their children.
 Now, the battle has shifted away from the basic right to homeschool to a new challenge of a parent’s fundamental right to make vital decisions on their child’s behalf.